fyangneil/pavement-crack-detection/README.md

 python test.py
 ```
 When testing on one image, you are referred to "pavement-crack-detection/examples/fphb/FPHB-tutorial.ipynb" file.
+# Evaluate result
+We provide the evaluation tool "eval_tool" to assess the result.
+Before using the tool, please make sure that in predicted crack map the bright regions are crack, background is black.
+To get ODS and OIS, run 'crack_nms.m' first then 'crack_eval.m'.
+To get AIU, run 'crack_AIU.m'.

 If you encounter any issue when using our code or model, feel free to contact me fyang@temple.edu.